How to Become a Speech-Language Pathologist in New Mexico

 • Pre-Clinical Training

-• Clinical Practice
+• Clinical Practice and Procedures

 • Adult Neurogenic Communicative Disorders

-• Dysphagia Management and Treatment
+• Dysphagia Assessment and Management

-• Voice Disorders
+• Voice and Resonance Disorders

 • Motor Speech Disorders

-• Augmentative Communication
+• Augmentative and Alternative Communication

-• Assessing Language in Children
+• Language Assessment in Children

-• Intervention: Child Language Disorders
+• Intervention for Child Language Disorders

-• Multi-Cultural Considerations in Communication Disorders
+• Multicultural Considerations in Communication Disorders

 • Medical Speech-Language Pathology